pomdtr/smallweb/docs/src/getting-started.md

 If you want your apps to be available on the internet, you'll need to buy a domain name, and point it to your server.
 You can find more information on to do this in the [Cloudflare Tunnel setup guide](./cloudflare/tunnel.md).

+If you want to use a Virtual Private Server (VPS) to host your apps, you can follow the [VPS Setup](./vps.md).
+Hetzner Cloud, Digital Ocean, and Linode are good options for small projects.

 If you prefer your to keep your apps local to your device, you can learn how to host your apps as `https://<app>.localhost` address in [this guide](./localhost/localhost.md).
 This option does not requires a domain name (or a server), but your app will only be available on your local device.

 This guide will assumes that you have followed the [localhost setup guide](./localhost/localhost.md).
 If you haven't, just replace `https://<app>.localhost` with `https://<app>.<your-domain>` in the examples below.